Investment Mistake Costs

-It seems that young, testosterone-filled men, are especially susceptible to taking big risks with their money on the stock market.
-Although that kind of reckless behavior may perhaps become less common with maturity or… experience.
+It seems that young, testosterone-filled men, are especially susceptible to taking big risks with their money on the stock market, although that kind of reckless behavior may perhaps become less frequent with maturity or experience.

 “Experience, the name men give to their mistakes.” – Oscar Wilde

-When I was young, I often bought the highly volatile stock of companies that while they had an exciting technology, realistically speaking, there was little chance of success.
-The odds certainly were not in my favor.
+When I was young, I often bought the highly volatile stock of companies that while they had an exciting technology, realistically speaking; there was little chance of success.
+The odds indeed were not in my favor.
 A massive change in consumer behavior would have been necessary to make those companies profitable.

 To use a phrase that Benjamin Graham would use, I was speculating.
 My behavior could have perhaps even be described as gambling.
 I certainly would have done things differently if I knew then what I know now.